2stacks/freeradius-django/docs/README.md

 ```bash
 $ git clone https://github.com/2stacks/freeradius-django.git
 ```

-#### Run containers
+### Run containers
-This will launch the Freeradius container preconfigured using environment variables to talk to a Postgresql Database and the Django-Freeradius REST API.
+This will launch the Freeradius container which can be configured using environment variables to talk to a Postgresql Database and the Django-Freeradius REST API.
 ```bash
 $ docker-compose up -d
 ```

-Note: If the postgresql container fails to start with the following log message.
-Please see the sections below on generating new certs.
+Note: If the postgresql container fails to start with the following log message, please see the sections below on generating new certs.
 ```bash
 [1] FATAL:  private key file "/server.key" must be owned by the database user or root
 ```

-#### Install Django Freeradius for development
+### Install Django Freeradius for development
 You should first be familiar with the instructions in the [django-freeradius documentation](https://django-freeradius.readthedocs.io/en/latest/general/setup.html#installing-for-development).
 This project deviates slightly by using a Postgresql Database instead of SQLite3.
 It is recommended that the following be done in a [python virtual environment](https://docs.python.org/3/library/venv.html).

-  - Install your forked repo:
+#### Install your forked repo:
 ```bash
 git clone git://github.com/<your_username>/django-freeradius
 cd django-freeradius/
 python setup.py develop
 ```

-Note: At the time of this writing it may be necessary to update the requirements.txt to use the latest versions of openwisp-utils and django-freeradius.
+Note: At the time of this writing it may be necessary to update the requirements.txt to use the latest versions of openwisp-utils.
-Edit requirements.txt as bellow and then run '_pip install -r requirements.txt_'.
+Edit requirements.txt as shown below and then run '_pip install -r requirements.txt_'.
 This should be resolved in a future release.
 ```bash
 django>=2.0,<2.2
 swapper>=1.1.0,<1.2.0